nponiros/FlexiSiteGen/README.md

 ##### Template variables

 * __tags__: Object containing all keys defined in `createTagsFor`.
-Each key has an array as value containing the relevant content
+Each key has an array as value containing tag objects with `label`, `url`, `id` and `contents`. `contents` is an array with all elements which have the tag.
+If for example `createTagsFor` was used with "posts", then the `contents` array will contain all the posts with the given tag.
+* The tags-Array in the meta data of content used with `createTagsFor` are replaced with an object containing `label` and `url` for each tag.

 #### sitemap